sithmel/wheelCMS/README.md

 CMS
 ---

 Despite of the name, WheelCMS is not intended to be a full fledged CMS.
-It is a platform for build modular/content based web application.
+It is a platform for building modular/content based web applications.

 About the name
 ==============